rouille/Cherenkov/README.md

 Then, simply type:
 > make

-Executables (example_*.cc) illustrating what can be done.
+Executables (`example_*.exe`) illustrating what can be done are available.
 These files enclose a synopsis and are thoroughly documented.